grafana/grafana/docs/sources/datasources/mysql/configure-mysql-data-source/_index.md

 **Authentication:**

-- **Usename**- Enter the username used to connect to your MySQL database.
+- **Username**- Enter the username used to connect to your MySQL database.
 - **Password** - Enter the password used to connect to the MySQL database.
 - **Use TLS Client Auth** - Toggle to enable TLS authentication using the client certificate specified in the secure JSON configuration.
 Refer to [Using TLS Connections](https://dev.mysql.com/doc/refman/8.4/en/mysql-cluster-tls-using.html) and [Configuring MySQL to Use Encrypted Connections](https://dev.mysql.com/doc/refman/8.4/en/using-encrypted-connections.html) for more information regarding TLS and configuring encrypted connections in MySQL.
 Provide the client certificate under **TLS/SSL Client Certificate**.
 Provide the key under **TLS/SSL Client Key**.
 - **With CA Cert** - Toggle to authenticate using a CA certificate.
 Required for verifying self-signed TLS Certs.
 Follow the instructions of your CA (Certificate Authority) to download the certificate file.
 Provide the root certificate under **TLS/SSL Root Certificate** if TSL/SSL mode requires it.